gyrogami logo

 Categories: Instruction and information

-As their name implies, precious metals are named that way because of their rarity and value.
+As their name implies, precious metals are called that because of their rarity and value.
 They share many common characteristics as a group.
-They are among the safest metals to handle in their pure state and among the least reactive to general environmental influences.
+Among the safest metals to handle in their pure state, they do not react to general environmental influences.
+Some are so inert they can be used as catalytic converters.

-Like all elements higher than iron in the periodic table, they were created in the milliseconds after a star explodes (supernova).
-Then again, everything we see, feel, and observe was basically created by a star.
+Like all elements higher than iron in the periodic table, they were created by a supernova (exploding star).
 It's amazing that we are able to find these rare metals at all.
 For instance, several estimates deduce that all of the platinum in the entire world would fit into an average house!

 The common four precious metals are gold, silver, platinum, and palladium.
 Also included, but lesser known, are ruthenium, rhodium, osmium, and iridium (sometimes the latter are called the platinum metal group).
 All precious metals are also noble metals and transition metals.
 For the most part they have high melting temperatures.

 Gold is the most malleable and platinum the most ductile.
 One ounce of gold can be made into a sheet some 300 square feet and one ounce of platinum a wire 50 miles long!
-Silver isn't too far behind.
-They are highly regarded as shiny substances with silver being the most reflective metal.
-They are among the densest metals, too.
-They are highly malleable and ductile.
+Silver isn't too far behind and it is the most reflective metal.
+They are among the densest metals.
 Their amazing electrical conductivity rules the charts with silver taking the victory.

-Their initial use was for currency, jewelry, coinage, silverware, etc. Nowadays, their collective industrial and investment uses are their primary draw.
-Current market prices always put silver at the low end.
+Their initial use was for currency, jewelry, coinage, silverware, etc. Nowadays, their collective industrial and investment can be their primary draw.
 Many countries make coinage for collectors out of these metals though it's more of a gesture since their monetary value is well below the actual value of the metal.

 George Washington's dentures were made with precious metals and ivory or bone, not wood.

-As for industrial uses, few metals have the ability to withstand extreme acids, temperatures, and other hazards that would reduce lesser ones to oxidized junk.
+Industrially, few metals have the ability to withstand extreme acids, temperatures, and other hazards that would reduce lesser ones to oxidized junk.
 Platinum is particularly useful in catalysts and high-temperature applications.
 Palladium also enjoys a certain amount of prestige.
-Along with gold, they make long-lasting dental products.
 George Washington's dentures were made with precious metals and ivory or bone, not wood.
-Essentially every computer has 24k gold plated chips in it along with other semi-precious metals.
+Essentially every computer has 24k gold plated chips and more.

 Information for Precious Metals